koopjs/koopjs.github.io/docs/specs/provider.md

 Providers typically fall into two categories: cached and pass-through.

-### Cached

-Cached providers periodically request entire datasets from the remote API.

-[Koop-Provider-Craigslist](https://github.com/koopjs/Koop-Provider-Craigslist) is a good example.
-The Craigslist API returns the entire set of postings for a given city and type in one call (e.g. Atlanta apartments).
-The data also does not change that frequently.
-Therefore the Craigslist provider uses the Koop cache with a TTL of 1 hour, guaranteeing that data will never be more than an hour out of date.

-It makes sense to use a cache strategy if at least one of the following is true:
-- The remote dataset does not change often
-- The remote dataset is large
-- The entire remote dataset can be fetched
-- The remote API does not support filters or geographic queries
-- The remote API is slow to respond

 ### Pass-Through

 Pass-through providers do not store any data, they act as a proxy/translator between the client and the remote API.

-[Koop-Provider-Yelp](https://github.com/koopjs/Koop-Provider-Yelp) is a good example.
+[Koop-Provider-Yelp](https://github.com/dmfenton/Koop-Provider-Yelp) is a good example.
 The Yelp API supports filters and geographic queries, but it only returns 20 results at a time and there is no way to download the entire Yelp dataset.

 It makes sense to use a pass-through strategy if at least one of the following is true:
 - The remote dataset changes frequently